content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/5-java-JDBC/1-java-jdbc-introduction.md

 ## 3. The JDBC 4.0 Packages

 -   The java.sql and javax.sql are the primary packages for JDBC 4.0.
--   This is the latest JDBC version at the time of writing this tutorial.
 -   It offers the main classes for interacting with your data sources.

-**The new features in these packages include changes in the following areas −**
+**The new features in these packages include changes in the following areas**

 -   Automatic database driver loading.
 -   Exception handling improvements.